-So you just finished up your music video that you spent HOURS and HOURS putting together with your team and are ecstatic about the end result.
-Don’t sleep yet!
+So you just finished up your music video that you spent HOURS and HOURS putting together with your team and you’re ecstatic about the end result.
+Sorry to break it to you, but the time for sleep has yet to come.
 Although a high-quality music video always has the chance of going viral, that chance is SLIM if there’s no promotional strategy to back it up.

 We’ve put together a list of ways to promote your next music video that will help give it maximum exposure.

-- Build up the excitement: Don’t wait until the day your video drops to start promoting.
+Don’t wait until the day your video drops to start promoting.
 Share the exciting news with your fans weeks ahead of time, and by doing so you’ll be essentially setting up a promotional army who are ready to hit the share button once it releases.
 Use every avenue available to you in order to reach them, from widespread social sharing to email blasts.
-Everyone’s pre-release strategy differs, but reminding fans of the release date multiple times leading up to it is essential, since there’s a good chance a decent number of fans didn’t see your initial post or may have forgotten.
+Everyone’s pre-release strategy differs, but reminding fans of the release date multiple times leading up to it is absolutely essential.
+There’s always a good chance a decent number of fans didn’t see your initial post or may have forgotten.
+Remind them!

 As with anything else, the more effort you put into planning a promotional strategy for your music video, the more success and exposure you are setting it up for.
 Every strategy is going to differ, but by implementing the promotional tactics listed above into your next music video release strategy, you are sure to see positive results.
+Rest easy knowing you’ve done everything possible to make your goals a reality.
 Want more YouTube tips?
 Download our FREE Complete Guide to YouTube for Musicians.

 Interested in distributing your next music video to Vevo, TIDAL, and other top music video platforms?
 Check out our Music Video Distribution service.